 In order to be protected for damage caused by a hurricane, you need to have comprehensive coverage on your insurance policy prior to an active storm warning in your area.
 Most insurance companies place a “binding restriction” on an area as a storm approaches.
 The insurer will restrict new lines of business and changes to existing policies.
 If you don’t have comprehensive coverage prior to a hurricane warning, you may be unable to add it to your policy.

 The possibility of hurricane or tropical storm damage is not the only reason to have comprehensive coverage.
 If you have a loan on your vehicle or are leasing your car, you’ll probably carry required comprehensive and collision coverage.
-If your vehicle is owned and paid off but is worth more than $4,000, collision and comprehensive coverages can insure your asset against physical damage.
+If your vehicle is owned and paid off but is worth more than $4,000, collision and comprehensive coverages — sometimes referred to as full coverage — can insure your asset against physical damage.